5 Common Misconceptions About Medicaid

 It IS true that Medicaid is not set up to spend millions of taxpayer dollars on someone’s care just to have that person’s family inherit a mansion when the person dies.

 This is complicated and it’s also scary.
 It feels like very big stakes — especially when it comes to your parents’ lifetime savings and/or their home.
-Your parents’ financial security and yours could be very connected.
+It can be a shock to realize that your parents’ financial security and yours could be very connected.

 This is where many experts and books will tell you to get a lawyer to advise you as you are going through this process.
 And, I tend to agree.
 You can start by checking out the website of the National Academy of Elder Law Attorneys (NAELA).

-But, the problem is that not everyone can afford a lawyer.
+The problem though is that not everyone can afford a lawyer.
 If that’s the case, I recommend starting by consulting the free state health insurance assistance office in your parent’s state.
 These trained volunteers can either help you directly or help you drill down to other resources.

 Misconception #4: Medicaid is a national program that’s the same for everyone